Teanlouise/Teanlouise.github.io/index.md

 # **ABOUT ME**

 >Hi!
 My name is Tean and while I may not meet all your tick boxes now, I will.
-I am a current Computer Science student and Business Management graduate with a passion for using cultural collaboration and data analysis solutions for a better future.
+I am a current Computer Science student and Business Management graduate with a passion for collaborating and problem solving to find the best solutions for a better future.

 **I love a challenge.**